sreelakodali/Research2017_Sreela/README.md

 # Overview of My Work
 #### Author: Sreela Kodali, kodali@princeton.edu

 This repository contains some of the projects I worked on in summer 2017 at Harvard's John Paulson School of Engineering.
+I focused primarily on developing a **Human Activity Recognition (HAR)** system with a wearables and a low power deep learning accelerator.

-An overview of my work:
+The main things I worked on include:
 1) **Week1_Basics/** - My first NN models with Keras
 2) **Research Overview of DL Datasets** - https://docs.google.com/spreadsheets/d/1ajeK8-pnzMp9eDHcoDGjyhsU60la29nnQOqTpVo7UBI/edit?usp=sharing
 3) **HAR_Datasets/** - Dataset extraction and preprocessing scripts for different Human Activity Recognition Datasets